hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 {% include image.html url="/assets/img/cross-tape.jpg" description="After demoulding: channels of epoxy that seeped through grooves between layers of tape" %}

-One issue I faced later is that the epoxy is able spread down the grooves in between strips of tape.
+One issue I faced later is that the epoxy is able to spread down the grooves in between strips of tape.
 For this reason, I think it would have worked better to apply the tape in the direction of the grain.
 This would mean that any epoxy which travels down the grooves is unlikely to spread far from the crack it leaked out from.

 {% include image.html url="/assets/img/demould.jpg" description="Leakage and sticking where the warp caused the slab to rise above the mould" %}